Gabriel-Valin/honeystack-assessment/README.md

 - Implementing structured logs, [pino](https://www.npmjs.com/package/pino) can be a good choice, very fast and low overhead Node.JS logger
 - Alerts when job finished
 - Use external tools to storage sensitive info (API Keys, Database Credentials) like Amazon Web Secrets or Vault from HashCorp

+### Bonus
+If this application will receives HTTP Request to execute some action or do some job I would change the express to fastify
+- Fastify uses fast-json-stringify by Matteo Collina with built-in functions based on schemas for serialize objects too fast
+- Fastify uses a radix tree for routing - a compact and optimized tree built during server setup.
+- It’s minimalist, with a strong focus on core performance
+- Native validation using JSON Schema via Ajv

+Express working as well but for optimization...

+- Express uses JSON.stringify for serialize objects
+- Linear routing based on route definition
+- Minimalist but depends on directly middlewares
+- No native validation

+**Unit and integration tests.**